10 Things to Do with Kids in Boulder This Summer

 Prepared-Parent Tip: Always bring sunscreen and plenty of water for everyone.
 And now's a good time to teach the little ones about Mountain Manners.

-Sometimes all kids need to put a smile on their faces is to get in up to their knees in a gentle stream!
-A good place to do so is on Boulder Creek near the Boulder Public Library.
-Families with older kids may want to give tubing a try, and we've got a tubing guide here.
+Sometimes all kids need to put a smile on their faces is to splash in some cool water on a warm summer's day!
+A good place to do so is at the Boulder Reservoir.

 5. Get Down to Outdoor Music